The weird, wild origin story of NYC's tiniest piece of private property, 100 years later

 The weird, wild story of NYC's tiniest piece of private property

-Celebrating the weird origin story of the iconic Hess Triangle, the smallest piece of real estate in NYC (and perhaps world) history, on the day of its 100th anniversaryHistoric old time New York City architectural relic amazes and amuses tourists and New Yorkers alike
+The weird, wild story of NYC's tiniest piece of private propertyHistoric old time New York City architectural relic amazes and amuses tourists and New Yorkers alike

 GREENWICH VILLAGE -- One hundred years ago today, one of the weirdest and wildest pieces of New York City lore, the Hess Triangle, was born.